tesserae/apitess/mkdocs-site/docs/endpoints/parallels-uuid-downloads.md

 ### Response

-On success, the response body will be a gzip-compressed tab-delimited file containing the results of the search associated with `<uuid>`.
+On success, the response body will be a tab-delimited file containing the results of the search associated with `<uuid>`.

 A 404 Not Found error indicates one of two possibilities.
 One is that the specified `<uuid>` does not exist in the database.
 The other is that the results associated with `<uuid>` are not yet ready for download.
 In either case, the [`/parallels/<uuid>/status/`](parallels-uuid-status.md) endpoint may be helpful.